spence3033/portfolio/README.md

-# Angular-Portfolio Summary
+# Portfolio Summary

 This respository is the hosted code of my portfolio.
 It is all in /docs and it's pretty unreadable because Angular compiles all code into files like /docs/main.js.
+To view the website click this link [https://spence3033.github.io/portfolio/](https://spence3033.github.io/portfolio/)

 To view the Angular code for my portfolio click this link [https://spence3033.github.io/angular-portfolio/](https://spence3033.github.io/angular-portfolio/).